- + 56Images

 Things We Don't Like

-- Rear seat headroom is poor for tall occupants.
+- Lack of headroom for tall passengers.

 Stand Out Features

 Excellent 17-speaker 1800W Mark Levinson surround systemPremium sound system